-Before you start
+Before you start your campaign

-In California section 25600 of their Business and Professions Code states:
+In California, section 25600 of their Business and Professions Code states:

 No licensee shall, directly or indirectly, give any premium, gift, or free goods in connection with the sale or distribution of any alcoholic beverage…

-Appsumo is an daily deals website for the coolest web apps and other digitally distributed goods.
+Appsumo is a daily deals website for the coolest web apps and other digitally distributed goods.
 This is what they say about themselves:

 We are an distribution channel for companies that help entrepreneurs start, grow, optimize, and scale their businesses.
 We connect them to hundreds of thousands of potential new customers using email marketing, social networks, and display ad campaigns.